RomainMazB/oc-docs-fr/database-model.md

         });
     });

-> **Note:** Typically the best place to place code is within your plugin registration class `boot` method as this will be run on every request ensuring that the extensions you make to the model are available everywhere.
+> **Remarque** : Typically the best place to place code is within your plugin registration class `boot` method as this will be run on every request ensuring that the extensions you make to the model are available everywhere.

 Additionally, a few methods exist to extend protected model properties.